Varying-Vagrant-Vagrants/VVV/README.md

 The default server configuration provisioned by VVV is intended to match what [10up](http://10up.com) finds to be common when working with high traffic WordPress sites.

-The default WordPress configurations provided by VVV are intended to create an environment ideal for developing themese and plugins as well as for contributing to WordPress core.
+The default WordPress configurations provided by VVV are intended to create an environment ideal for developing themes and plugins as well as for contributing to WordPress core.

 ### How to Use Varying Vagrant Vagrants